dvitelli/SQL_Database_API/README.md

 - PictureThumbnail

-Then I built out an API that allows me to GET, POST, PUT, and DELETE.The get function allows me to GET all or GET a user by ID.
+I built out an API that allows me to GET, POST, PUT, and DELETE.
+The get function allows me to GET all or GET a user by ID.
-The POST function adds a user.
-The PUT function updated a user by first getting its ID.Lastly, the delete function takes in an ID and removes it.
+The POST function adds a user object to the database.
+The PUT function updates a user by based on its UserId.
+Lastly, the delete function takes in an ID and removes that user from the database.

-I am able to test my API with Swagger in browser.
+Notes: I am able to test my API with Swagger in browser.